TheBerbat/informatica-avanzada-exercises/README.md

  10. Create an exception that controls overflow of a division.
 ## List of exercises UML
  11. Create an UML class diagram about engineer application.

+ ## List of exercises Oscar
+ 12. Implementation of Graph, DFS and BFS algorithm.
+ 13. Search examples of use A* algorithm.
+ 14. Implementation of function that receive std:string and uppercase letters passed to parameters
+ 15. Create a vector that holds a..k and replace the vowels after.
+ 16. Implementation of printVector.